To The Members

-Pursuant to the provisions of Section 134(5) of the Companies Act 2013 the Board ofDirectors confirms that:
+Pursuant to the provisions of Section 134(3)(c) of the Companies Act 2013 the Board ofDirectors confirms that:

-2. The Directors had adopted such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company at the end of the financial year and of theprofit of the Company for that period;
+2. the directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at March 31 2017 and of the profit ofthe Company for the year ended on that date;

-3. The Directors had taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of this Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities; and
+3. that the Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of this Act for safeguardingthe assets of the Company and for preventing and detecting fraud and other irregularities;

-4. The Directors had prepared the annual accounts on a going concern basis.
+4. that the Directors had prepared the annual accounts on a going concern basis;

 The Company believes that technological obsolescence is a reality.
 Only progressiveresearch and development will help us to measure up to future challenges andopportunities.
 We invest in and encourage continuous innovation.
 During the year underreview expenditure on research and development is not significant in relation to thenature and size of operations of your Company.